ariefsetiyobudi/stockmeter-mvp/ABOUT.md

-# Project Summary: Stockmeter Web Application
+# Project: Stockmeter Web Application

 **Stockmeter**, a modern web application designed to help investors quickly and confidently assess the fair value of global stocks using automated, industry-standard valuation models.
 The app makes stock analysis accessible and transparent for users of all levels.